 Trademark Priority: Determining Who Was First

 Trademark rights in the US generally belong to the one who was first to use the mark in commerce.
 Whoever was first to sell goods or services under a particular mark will typically be deemed the rightful trademark owner.
-There are some exceptions to the rule (see below), but the most important thing to keep in mind is that trademark rights generally go to the first user, and not necessarily the first filer.
+This is known as trademark priority.
+There are some exceptions to the rule (see below).
+The most important thing to keep in mind is that trademark rights generally go to the first user, and not necessarily the first filer.

 It’s important to note what does not matter when it comes to priority.
-In particular, someone who merely coins a phrase or conjures up the notion to use a mark on certain goods does not get priority.
+Someone who merely coins a phrase or conjures up the notion to use a mark on certain goods does not get priority.
 Merely thinking of a name and what you might possibly do with it does not make you a trademark owner.
-This is one of the key distinctions between trademarks and patents: patents do not require use while trademarks do.
+This is one of the key distinctions between trademarks and patents.
+Patents do not require use.
+Trademarks do.

 Does Filing First Matter?